-- an advanced electronic signature (or higher) or seal which includes the name of the organization, its parent, subsidiary or affiliate, or - an advanced electronic signature (or higher) of a confirmed employee or agent of the organization.
+- an advanced (or higher) electronic seal which includes the name of the organization, its parent, subsidiary or affiliate; or - an advanced (or higher) electronic signature which includes the name of the organization, its parent, subsidiary or affiliate.
+In this case, GlobalSign will verify that the individual has been appropriately verified as either a confirmed employee or an agent of the organization listed in the certificate.; or - an advanced (or higher) electronic signature of a confirmed employee or agent of the organization.